shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/troubleshooting/3dsmax-crashes-on-startup.md

 ---
 layout: default
-title: Why does 3ds Max crashes on startup when using Shotgun Toolkit?
+title: Why does 3ds Max crash on startup when using Shotgun Toolkit?
 pagename: 3dsmax-crashes-on-startup
 lang: en
 ---

-# Why does 3ds Max crashes on startup when using Shotgun Toolkit?
+# Why does 3ds Max crash on startup when using Shotgun Toolkit?

-When launching 3ds Max from Shotgun Desktop or the Shotgun website, it is possible that 3ds Max will freeze leaving you with a frozen white dialog or the following message will appear:
+When launching 3ds Max from Shotgun Desktop or the Shotgun website, it is possible that 3ds Max will freeze, leaving you with a frozen white dialog, or the following message will appear:

     Microsoft Visual C++ Runtime Library (Not Responding) Runtime Error!